divanski/company-crud/README.md

 DB_USERNAME=<database user>
 DB_PASSWORD=<database password>
 ```
-3. Run Migration with Seed
+4. Run Migration with Seed
 ```composer
 php artisan migrate --seed
 ```
-4. If you want to start on the begining you can run
+5. If you want to start on the begining you can run
 ```composer
 php artisan migrate:fresh --seed
 ```

-### Enjoy
+# Enjoy!

 ## License